Brexit flags and protests bring party-like atmosphere to Parliament

 One thing that unites protesters from both sides is their belief that Prime Minister Theresa May has handled Brexit very badly.
 In December, she and the bloc agreed to a divorce deal that included a transition period so they could hash out a future trade deal.

-But lawmakers crushed her withdrawal agreement twice, leading to May asking the E.U. for an extension to the March 29 Brexit date.
+But lawmakers crushed her withdrawal agreement three times.
 Now the U.K. is scheduled to leave April 12, yet there is still no agreement in Parliament on how that exit will look.

 And on Wednesday, May told members of her party that she was prepared to step down if they voted to support her contentious Brexit deal.
 Just hours after the prime minister's offer, the Democratic Unionist Party, whose members have acted as kingmakers for the minority government, signaled they would not support the agreement.